Reconfiguration on nowhere dense graph classes: Introduction

 Nowhere dense graph classes play a special role for \textsc{Dominating Set} and its more general variant \textsc{Distance-$r$ Dominating Set}.
 A distance-$r$ dominating set in a graph~$G$ (for a fixed integer parameter $r$) is a set $D\subseteq V(G)$ such that every vertex of $G$ is at distance at most $r$ to a vertex from $D$. \textsc{Distance-$r$ Dominating Set} was shown to be fixed-parameter tractable on nowhere dense classes in~\cite{DawarK09} (this result is again implied by the more general result of~\cite{grohe2014deciding} which was obtained later).
 It was then shown that nowhere dense classes are the limit of tractability based on sparsity methods, more precisely, it was shown in~\cite{drange2016kernelization} that if a class $\CCC$ is not nowhere dense and closed under taking subgraphs, then there is some $r\geq 1$ such that \textsc{Distance-$r$ Dominating Set} on~$\CCC$ is $\mathsf{W}[2]$-hard.
 It was later shown that the problem admits a polynomial kernel~\cite{siebertz2016polynomial} and in fact an almost linear kernel~\cite{eickmeyer2016neighborhood} on nowhere dense classes.

-A kernelization algorithm, or just a kernel, is a polynomial time algorithm which transforms every input instance $(G,k)$ to an equivalent instance $(G',k')$ such that $|G'|+k'\leq f(k)$ for some function $f$.
-Hence for a token jumping problem a kernelization algorithm is a polynomial time algorithm which transforms every input instance $(G,k,S_s,S_t)$ into an instance $(G',k', S_s',S_t')$ with $|G'|+k'\leq f(k)$ for some function $f$ and such that there exists a valid reconfiguration sequence $S_1=S_s,S_2,\ldots,S_n=S_t$ in $G$ if and only if there exists a valid reconfiguration sequence $S_1'=S_s',S_2',\ldots, S_m'=S_t'$ in $G'$.
+A kernelization algorithm, or just a kernel, is a polynomial time algorithm which transforms an input instance $(G,k)$ of a parameterized problem to an equivalent instance $(G',k')$ such that $|G'|+k'\leq f(k)$ for some function $f$.
+Hence for a reconfiguration problem a kernelization algorithm is a polynomial time algorithm which transforms every input instance $(G,k,S_s,S_t)$ into an instance $(G',k', S_s',S_t')$ with $|G'|+k'\leq f(k)$ for some function~$f$ and such that there exists a valid reconfiguration sequence $S_1=S_s,S_2,\ldots,S_n=S_t$ in $G$ if and only if there exists a valid reconfiguration sequence $S_1'=S_s',S_2',\ldots, S_m'=S_t'$ in $G'$.
 Every fixed-parameter tractable problem admits a kernel, however, possibly of exponential or worse size.
-For efficient algorithms it is therefore most desirable to obtain polynomial, or optimally even linear, kernels.
+On the reduced instance $(G',k', S_s',S_t')$ one can then run a brute force algorithm to decide whether the initial instance was a positive instance.

-\subparagraph*{Our results.}
+\subsection{Our results.}